-Load balancing allows you to easily balance the amount of work that is being performed on a number of different pieces of equipment or sections of hardware.
-Typically loads are balanced across a number of different servers or – within a single VPS – across its hard drives and CPUs.
+Load balancing allows you to easily balance the amount of work performed on several different pieces of equipment or sections of hardware.
+Typically loads are balanced across many different servers or – within a single VPS – across its hard drives and CPUs.
 If you use more than one device or piece of software to accomplish load-balancing, that backup equipment will make your system more reliable via redundancy.

-Probably the most common way in which load-balancing is understood is as a way to meaningfully separate the incoming requirements of Internet protocol (IP) visitors accessing a website or application.
-Load-balancing was invented and has been refined for various reasons: better performance and speed of each device, making under-utilization (failure to take advantage of the resources on each machine) less of a problem, and keeping individual machines from hitting their threshold and potentially starting to drop requests.
+Probably the most common way in which load-balancing is understood is to meaningfully separate the incoming requirements of Internet protocol (IP) visitors accessing a website or application.
+Load-balancing was invented and refined for various reasons: better performance and speed of each device, making under-utilization (failure to take advantage of the resources on each machine) less of a problem, and keeping individual machines from hitting their threshold and potentially starting to drop requests.

-Load-balancing is critical for a busy site or network when it’s difficult to know the amount of traffic that will be accessing the servers.
-(You can see how this process relates to cloud computing and its focus on wide distribution of resources and work.)
+Load-balancing is critical for a busy site or network when it’s difficult to know the amount of traffic accessing the servers.
+(You can see how this process relates to cloud computing and its focus on the wide distribution of resources and work.)

 How Does a Load Balancer Work?

 Another major function of load balancing is that it allows continued operations even in the event of problems which would otherwise be interruptions: routine maintenance or failures (note, however, that you do have the option of 100% uptime).
-If you have a number of different servers powering your site or application and one of them breaks, your end users will not know that has happened because they won’t experience a problem.
+If you have several servers powering your site or application and one of them breaks, your end-users will not know that has happened because they won’t experience a problem.
 Your backend solves the problem by sending the request out to another machine in your server farm.